-1 teaspoon ground nutmeg (I used less, because this seemed like a lot)
+- 1 teaspoon ground nutmeg (I use less, because this seems like a lot)

-Preheat your oven to 375°F. Bring a large, wide (if you use a wide one, you can save a dish later and saute your mushrooms in the bottom of it) of water to boil with salt and a splash of oil, that will help keep your noodles from sticking together as they drain.
+Prepare noodles: Bring a large, wide (if you use a wide one, you can save a dish later and saute your mushrooms in the bottom of it) pot of water to boil with salt and a splash of oil, that will help keep your noodles from sticking together as they drain.
 Add the lasagna noodles and cook for 10 minutes.
 Drain and set aside.

 Make béchamel: Bring the milk and garlic to simmer in a saucepan, or heat it in your microwave, and set it aside.
-Melt 1/2 cup (8 tablespoons or 1 stick) butter in a large saucepan.
+Melt 1/2 cup (8 tablespoons or 115 grams) butter in a large saucepan.
 If your name is Deb, you will probably brown this butter, too.
 Add the flour and cook for one minute over low heat, stirring constantly with a whisk or wooden spoon.
 Pour in the hot milk, a little at a time at first and stirring until combined.
-Once you’ve added half of it, you can add the second half all at once, along with 1 1/2 teaspoons table salt, the pepper, and nutmeg.
+Once you’ve added half of it, you can add the second half all at once, along with 2 teaspoons kosher salt, the pepper, and nutmeg.
 Cook over medium-low heat, stirring or whisking frequently, for 3 to 5 minutes, or until thick.
 Set aside.

 Prepare mushrooms: Discard portobello mushroom stems and/or trim the ends of the cremini stems.
 Slice mushrooms 1/4-inch thick.
 Heat 2 tablespoons olive oil and 2 tablespoons butter over medium in the bottom of the large, wide pot you used to cook the noodles earlier, or in a large sauté pan.
 Cook half the mushrooms with a couple pinches of salt for about 5 minutes, or until they are tender and release some of their juices, tossing to make sure they cook evenly.
 Repeat with additional oil and butter, and remaining mushrooms.